shoemker/picard_maneuver/README.md

 	<li>Game music and sound effects.</li>
 	<li>Mute and pause options.</li>
 	<li>Moving starfield to indicate main ship movement.</li>
-	<li>Ship Systems Display (of adjustable size) in corner to indicate shield strength, hull integrity and weapon recharge status.</li>
+	<li>Ship Systems Display (of adjustable size) in corner to indicate shield strength, hull integrity and weapon recharge status.
+Shield strength is indicated by size of shield.
+Portrait of ship turns red as ship is damaged</li>
+	<li>When facing multiple enemies, a target appears on the ship that main ship is targeting and a corresponding target appears on the enemy's Ship Systems Display.
+Target can be changed by player.</li>
 </ol>
 <br>
 <a href="https://shoemker.github.io/picard_maneuver/"><img src="./images/screenshots/pm_Screenshot.jpg"></a>